 - Intranet Zones will need to be adjusted to prevent redirect loops in IE. IE places proxy servers automatically in the Intranet Zone.
 As our proxy servers aren't on your intranet, this causes problems that prevent IE from properly loading web resources and results in a looping behavior.

-Step 1: Create Registry Key for SmartPAC
+Step 1: Create Registry Key for SmartPAC with the following details

 Key Path: Software\Microsoft\Windows\CurrentVersion\Internet Settings